godatadriven/godatadriven-blog/content/rpi-gluster.md

 ### Conclusion

-Although the Raspberry Pis are clearly not made to run this kind of filesystem (and of course GlusterFS was not made to run on a Raspberry Pi) it is perfectly possible to create your own ~~high performance and~~ highly available filesystem.
+Although the Raspberry Pis are clearly not made to run this kind of filesystem (and of course GlusterFS was not made to run on a Raspberry Pi) it is perfectly possible to create your own <s>high performance and</s> highly available filesystem.
 Even if one of your Raspberry Pis crashes (mine do once in a while) you will still be able to access all your files.